Jean was “a young American Goddess of Paris Couture”.

 Jean’s distinct features helped define the face of fashion for over a decade, the body of work she did is enormous, and the legacy she and fashion photographers created together is monumental.
 Jean Patchett was prolific, her date book documented numerous photo sessions each day in New York.
 The camera loved Jean and Jean loved the camera.

 Jean worked in the same glamorous era as cover girls Dorian Leigh, Suzy Parker and Lisa Fonssagrives.
-Jean Patchett signed with the Ford Model Agency on April 10, 1948, and was the first star model for New York’s Ford Models, a new agency when Jean walked in the door the spring of 1948. ”I’ll always remember what our first great model Jean Patchett went through when I told her she had to cut her hair.
+Jean Patchett signed with the Ford Model Agency on May 10, 1948, and was the first star model for New York’s Ford Models, a new agency when Jean walked in the door the spring of 1948. ”I’ll always remember what our first great model Jean Patchett went through when I told her she had to cut her hair.
 I don’t remember everyone, but I do remember her,” Eileen Ford said.
 “You just had to take a deep breath, even then.
 She had on a black tent coat that her mother had made with black velvet at the shoulders and a black hat with veil and garnet earrings, bracelet and necklace.
 She really was a country girl.
 When she took off her hat and veil I saw that she had beautiful ‘doe eyes’ and a marvelous mole on her face, which she darkened with an eyebrow pencil.
 Jean was unique.”
-Impressed with Jean, however Eileen told Miss Patchett: “Loose 20 pounds and come back in a month; you’re as big as a house!”
+According to Jean when she first walked in that day Mrs. Ford took one look at Jean and said; “You’re as big as a horse; you’ve got to loose weight.”
+“Loose 20 pounds and come back and in a month.”
 At that time Jean weighed 135 pounds.
 “Jean didn’t mind the weight part, but her hair was her glory,” Eileen continued.
 “We took off just one inch, but you’d have thought we’d taken her life’s blood!”
 Fortunately, she recovered.
 And when Jean Patchett returned to start work for the Ford Agency she weighed 115 pounds and was 5 feet 9, and measured 34-23-35 inches.
 “Jean had made more money than any other model in history – until Brooke Shields and Cheryl Tiegs came along.
 Brooke & Cheryl made more because the pay was better now.
 In the ’40s and ’50s my girls thought it was fabulous to earn $25,000 a year.
 Now (1982) it’s not uncommon to make over $100,000.”
 Eileen Ford said in a Good Housekeeping June 1982 in a feature titled, Eileen Ford: “How I Find Those Fabulous Faces…” by Phyllis Battelle.

 In her early career many readers of the slick magazines did not know her name but they knew her face.
 Jean’s face was startlingly and unconventionally beautiful, with bone structure large slightly delineated chin.
 But her features, delightful as they were, were not responsible for making her the most sought after, the busiest, and the most successful photographic model in New York.
 Jean Patchett was a highly paid models because of a blemish.
 Jean had a mole next to her right eye which she darkened with an eyebrow pencil to make it more prominent.
 For the mole became her trademark.
 Manufacturers of every product from toothpaste to fashions, and jewelry to luxury cars insisted on having the girl with the mole in their advertisements.